VirtusLab/render/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/VirtusLab/render "Go Report Card")](https://goreportcard.com/report/github.com/VirtusLab/render)
 [![GoDoc](https://godoc.org/github.com/VirtusLab/render?status.svg "GoDoc Documentation")](https://godoc.org/github.com/VirtusLab/render/renderer)

-Universal data-driven templates rendering for generating textual output.
-The renderer extends [go-template](https://golang.org/pkg/text/template/) and [Sprig](http://masterminds.github.io/sprig/) functions.
+Universal data-driven templates for generating textual output.
+Can be used as a single static binary (no dependencies) or as a golang library.

+The renderer extends
+[go-template](https://golang.org/pkg/text/template/) and [Sprig](http://masterminds.github.io/sprig/) functions.

 If you are interested in one of the use cases, take a look at this [blog post](https://medium.com/virtuslab/helm-alternative-d6568aa9d40b)